If I don’t look in the mirror I think I’m 30 again playing croquet!

 A feature story on how former athletes find a new sense of purpose and rediscover their competitive fire through the strategic challenge of croquet.

-"I had no idea what that day was going to do for me and my life," Mary says, thinking back to the day she first walked into a croquet club.
+"I had no idea what that day was going to do for me and my life," Mary says.

 "It brought back everything I had in my younger days, the days I was competing with squash.